Basic Information About Great Danes

 - Danes love to lean on you to express their love, we call it the "Dane lean."

-- Typically want to play in spurts.
-Will use a high amount of their energy running "zoomies," which is where they basically run laps super fast!
+- They typically want to play in spurts and will use a high amount of their energy running "zoomies," which is where they basically run laps super fast!

 - Great Danes love to paw you for attention.